 What is the oldest building in Edinburgh?

-The oldest building in Edinburgh is St. Margaret’s Chapel which is located in Edinburgh Castle near the Mons Meg cannon.
-The chapel was built by St. Margaret’s son, David I, in the 12th century.
+The oldest building in Edinburgh is St. Margaret’s Chapel, which is located in Edinburgh Castle near the Mons Meg cannon.
+David I, St. Margaret’s son, constructed the chapel in the 12th century.

 Why is Edinburgh called Auld Reekie?

 Before the Nor Loch was drained to create Princes Street Gardens, Edinburgh’s residents threw their waste into the loch which over time became stagnant.

 Coupled with the tenement blocks where people emptied human waste into the streets below, the city became known for its bad smell – hence the name ‘Auld Reekie’.